Criminal charges against Joseph Smith: Assault and battery on Walter Bagby, August 1843

 Amid a financial dispute, Smith was charged with assault and battery against Hancock County assessor Walter Bagby, grabbing him by the throat and striking him repeatedly.
 Smith and Mormon-ally J.B.
 Backenstos visited Hancock county Justice of the Peace Newell K. Whitney, himself an alderman in Nauvoo.
 Whitney imposed a fine, which was paid.

 Assault and battery on Bennett, September 1843

 Smith was charged with assault and battery against a Warsaw resident by the name of Bennett [not John C. Bennett], beating him with a cane.
 A complaint was made to Justice Rockwell, who issued a writ for Smith.
 Arriving in Nauvoo, Constable James Charles, however, was informed that Smith had been tried and acquitted by the Nauvoo municipal court.

-Perjury, fornication and polygamy, May 1844
+Adultery and fornication; perjury, May 1844

-In May 1844, a Hancock County grand jury indicted Smith for perjury, fornication and polygamy.
-The charge of perjury was based on testimony by Joseph H. Jackson and Robert D. Foster, while William Law's testimony led to charges of fornication and polygamy.
+On May 23, 1844, a Hancock County grand jury indicted Smith for adultery and fornication with Maria Lawrence and other unknown women.
+A separate indictment was issued for perjury.
+The charge of perjury was based on testimony by Joseph H. Jackson and Robert D. Foster, while William Law's testimony led to charges of fornication and adultery.
 Smith appeared before the Circuit Court and his trial was postponed until the next term of the court.